jht1493/ICM-2020-Code/weeks/03_interaction.md

 ## Ex 3.4 revealing the invisible

 Let's explore using the slider and checkbox DOM elements to control and display variables.
-We can do quick experiments by commenting out code and manually changing the initial value of variables.
-But as we honing in on a range of settings and blocks of code it's often more convenient to create a few DOM elements to allow us to explore with a few clicks.
+We can do quick experiments by commenting out code and manually changing the initial value of variables, but as we honing in on a range of settings it's often convenient to create a few DOM elements to allow us to explore with a few clicks.

 <!-- ## Ex 3.3 playing with animation: sliders and checkbox -->